Summer Camps

 associated with summer camp.
 We provide this option in the hope that families will be blessed by this more affordable price.

-• This price includes all activities
+• This price includes all activities and meals.

 Cancellation Policy: All cancellations must reach Camp Piankatank three (3) weeks prior to the scheduled arrival date in order to receive a refund of the camp fee.
 After the cut-off date, refunds of the camp fee will only be given in special cases of sickness or death of an immediate family member or major unforeseen circumstance.